backstage/backstage/docs/features/software-templates/extending/create-your-own-publisher.md

+---
+id: extending-publisher
-# Create your own Publisher
+title: Create your own Publisher
+---

 Publishers are responsible for pushing and storing the templated skeleton after the values have been templated by the `Templater`.
 See